-Management is responsible for developing a shared understanding and set up structures and processes to minimise work-related stress.
-And all staff need to work together to create a culture where everyone feels supported and able to flourish.
+Management is responsible for developing a shared understanding and for setting up structures and processes to minimise work-related stress.
+All staff need to work together to create a culture where everyone feels supported and able to flourish.

 Signs that a colleague is stressed:

 - Turning up late to work on a more regular basis

 - Calling in sick frequently

 - Change in communication style

 - Having trouble concentrating, making decisions and managing multiple tasks